 Temporary aggravation implies the injury is temporary or self-limiting, causing only a passing increase in symptoms, with no real persistent effect.
 This is sometimes referred to as an “exacerbation” and usually involves a limited period of impairment and medical treatment.
 Within a period of time, the person can return to his or her previous medical status and ultimately return to their employment.

 Permanent aggravation occurs when an injury causes permanent changes in the natural course of an ongoing condition.
 A permanent aggravation alters the natural course of the pre-existing condition, accelerating and/or permanently worsening that condition, such that it will never return to the pre-injury state.

 Often it is not possible to determine whether a person has suffered a temporary exacerbation or a permanent aggravation of a pre-existing injury until the injured person reaches “maximum medical improvement”.
 You reach this stage when a physician is of the opinion your activities of daily living (ADL) will not improve in a year, with or without medical treatment.

 When you are injured, the old adage of “walk it off” is not only ignorant, it shows bad judgment for your future and the future of your family.
-Go to your physician or to the hospital if you even suspect an injury.
+Prior to applying for the Clark Law Office services, go to your physician or to the hospital if you even suspect an injury.
 Be vigilant.
 Some injuries may take days, weeks or months to manifest into an injury from which you experience symptoms.
 This is particularly true in cases of traumatic head injuries and back injuries.